TBeijen/tbnl-hugo/content/post/2021-12-01-akamai-terraform.md

 The main take-away is: Treat a CDN like any other cloud resource, making sure to have representative environments as early as possible in the development lifecycle, whether it is via Terraform, the [Akamai CLI](https://developer.akamai.com/cli) or another tool of choice.

-Shift-left in the context of Akamai results in achieving confidence in provisioning `1...n` near-identical CDN properties reducing the need for the Akamai's staging network, ultimately speeding up the delivery process.
+Shift-left in the context of Akamai results in achieving confidence in provisioning `1...n` near-identical CDN properties, reducing the need for the Akamai's staging network and ultimately speeding up the delivery process.

 Worth noting is that end-to-end tests in a caching setup can be challenging to keep fast due to cache ttl.
 This can be mitigated via cachebusters, reduced `max-age` values in response headers or other constructs.